-The killed process must have been started from the same typewriter as the current user, unless he is the super-user.
+The killed process must belong to the current user unless he is the super-user.

 If a signal number preceded by "-" is given as first argument, that signal is sent instead of kill (see signal (II)).

 ps (I), sh (I), signal (II)